TheCatOfHs/sccop/README.md

 To input crystal structures to CGCNN, you will need to define a customized dataset.
 Note that this is required for both training and predicting.

 Before defining a customized dataset, you will need:

-- [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recording the structure of the crystals that you are interested in
-- The target properties for each crystal (not needed for predicting, but you need to put some random numbers in `id_prop.csv`)

-You can create a customized dataset by creating a directory `root_dir` with the following files:

-1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
-The first column recodes a unique `ID` for each crystal, and the second column recodes the value of target property.
-If you want to predict material properties with `predict.py`, you can put any number in the second column.
-(The second column is still needed.)

-2. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
-An example of `atom_init.json` is `data/sample-regression/atom_init.json`, which should be good for most applications.

-3. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` for the crystal.

 The structure of the `root_dir` should be: